-Certain accounts in the prior-year financial statements have been reclassified for comparative purposes to conform with the presentation in the current-year financial statements.
+Certain accounts in the prior-year financial statements have been reclassified for comparative purposes to conform with the presentation in the current-year financial statements, with no effect on previously reported change in net assets.

 Income Taxes

 The Organization is exempt from federal income taxes as defined under Section 501(c)(3) of the Internal Revenue Code.
 However, income from certain activities not directly related to the Organization's tax-exempt purpose could be subject to taxation as unrelated business income.
 In addition, the Organization qualifies for the charitable contribution deduction under Section 170(b)(1)(A) and has been classified as an organization other than a private foundation under Section 509(a)(2).